 We turn now to the level of individual firms.
 What explains why firms have different preferences?
 We focus here on the question of who firms think should be responsible for retirement and in particular on reasons why firms choose government to be the responsible party.
 We look in particular at several different explanations for firm preferences for pension reform options.
 First, larger firms should favor mandatory private savings over less popular alternatives, like raising taxes or the retirement age, because large firms are more likely to be able to internalize the costs of pension provision.
-Size is measured by number of employees (fewer than 99, fewer than 500, or more than 500) and country-specific revenue categories (10-14 categories for each country.
-Second, we expect firm preferences to vary according to sector of the economy.
+Size is measured by number of employees (fewer than 99, fewer than 500, or more than 500) and country-specific revenue categories (10-14 categories for each country.6 Second, we expect firm preferences to vary according to sector of the economy.
 Firms in secondary (i.e., manufacturing) and tertiary (e.g., services, retail/wholesale trade) sectors should favor government provision, thus be less likely to support mandatory private savings.
+Finally, we consider whether foreign ownership affects preferences, again using a dummy variable.